mojoD/hack-spi/README.md

 ## Soundfont Instruments Documentation

 There is a Wiki that is attached to this project in GitHub that contains user manuals and technical documentation.
-Also, a youtube playlist is available with tutorials showing how to use Midiot as a Midi Song Player or integrate it into your "Live Coding" performances.
+Also, a youtube playlist is available with tutorials showing how to use Soundfont Instrumemnts in your "Live Coding" performances.

 Go to the Wiki: https://github.com/mojoD/hack-spi/wiki/2)-Soundfonts-and-sf2sonicpi